bvandewe/pyneuro/docs/patterns/persistence-patterns.md

 # 🏛️ Persistence Patterns in Neuroglia

-> **🚧 Work in Progress**: This documentation is being updated to include beginner-friendly explanations with What & Why sections, Common Mistakes, and When NOT to Use guidance.
-The content below is accurate but will be enhanced soon.

 This guide explains the **persistence pattern alternatives** available in the Neuroglia framework and their corresponding **complexity levels**, helping you choose the right approach for your domain requirements.

 ## 🎯 Pattern Overview